itod/PEGKitMiniMathTutorial/README.md

 Notice how the rules we define ourselves (like `expr` and `atom`) start with lowercase letters.
 There are also built-in terminal rules like `Number`, `Word`, `QuotedString` and more which match common token types like numbers, words, and quoted strings. **The built-in rules always start with uppercase letters, while the rules we define ourselves must start with lowercase letters**.

 The built-in `Number` rule matches a series of digits as you would expect.
-By default, it also matches optional floating-point and exponential parts of a number (this behavior is easily configurable).
+By default, it also matches optional floating-point and exponential parts of a number (this behavior is easily configurable, but in this case the default behavior is what we want).

 Now that we have defined an `atom` rule, let's define a primary expression.